broadinstitute/adapt-web/README.md

 Contains the API code-the database schema (*`models.py`*), as well as functions to define the various types of requests to the API (*`views.py`*--note, a "viewset" in *`views.py`* is a class that automatically builds the basic GET/POST/PUT etc. functions). `serializers.py` defines the fields needed to put an object into the database; `urls.py` sets up URL routing to each model; `admin.py` allows access to the models via the Django admin interface (which we shouldn't need, but is set up just in case); `apps.py` sets up the API as an app to be run by the django_backend.

 ### templates
 These are HTML files that Vue inserts into.
-For the most part, it's just connection between Vue and Django, but the head is made in `base.html` (including the connections to Google Fonts, Google Analytics, and Plausible Analytics).
+For the most part, it's just connection between Vue and Django, but the head is made in `base.html` (including the connections to Google Fonts and Plausible Analytics).

 ### static (only exists after building Vue)
 Contains a minified version of the static assets for Vue.
 Django accesses Vue's `public` folder via this.